 Read more about Serengeti safaris as well as other popular Tanzania safari destinations below.
 Our customised tours and package holidays can include multiple destinations to ensure you get the most out of your Tanzania safari holiday.

+View Serengeti Safari Lodges or contact a Siyabona Destination Expert to advise you on the best area to be or for the camp that will suit your Serengeti safari needs.
 The Serengeti is 14,750 Km2, which to give some perspective, is larger than Ohio, Belgium or Wales.
 It is an UNESCO world heritage site, while the migration is lauded as one of the seven natural wonders of Africa.
 Its unique composition and diverse habitats supports over 30 species of large herbivores and close to 500 species of birds.